jvbonin/yeoman-generator-dizmo/generators/app/templates/README.md

 ## Configuration

 The `dizmo` section in `package.json` can be extended with default values, which have to reside in `.generator-dizmo/config.json` (in *any* of the parent directories).
-E.g. to set the credentials and the upload URL for dizmoStore, use the following content:
+For example, to set the credentials and the upload URL for dizmoStore, use the following content:

     {
         "dizmo": {